 Development of individual skills is a primary goal balanced by some instruction of team tactical play.
 The overall goal is to promote the enjoyment of playing soccer so kids will continue to play well into adulthood.
 Players can participate in other sports in addition to competitive soccer.

 For the 2018-19 season, Oregon SC again has contracted with Challenger Sports as the primary source for coaches for our competitive teams.
 In some cases, local professional coaches also will be hired to coach one or more teams.

 Oregon SC believes a professional coach offers the best opportunity to maximize players' development.
 We generally look for coaches with extensive coaching education and licensing, and prior experience and success coaching youth players.

-During the Fall 2018 season, seven Oregon SC teams are playing in Wisconsin Youth Soccer Association State leagues: Under-12 boys Orange, Under-13 boys Orange, Under-14/15 boys Orange, Under-13 girls Orange, Under-14/15 girls Orange, Under-18 Orange and Under-19 Orange.
+During the Spring 2019 season, six Oregon SC teams are expected to play in Wisconsin Youth Soccer Association state leagues: Under-12 boys Orange, Under-13 boys Orange, Under-14/15 boys Orange, Under-16 boys Orange, Under-13 girls Orange and Under-14/15 girls Orange.
 The remaining competitive teams are playing in Madison Area Youth Soccer Association leagues.